How to improve field service planning and productivity using existing data?

-It’s important to look beyond your company, to the elevator industry, and even further, to the economy, to see which external factors may impact operations.
+It’s important to look beyond your company, to the elevator industry.
+Even further, to the economy, to see which external factors may impact operations.
 Make sure to take your findings into account when planning for the year ahead.

 For example, how is predicted elevator market growth in your region looking for the next few years?
 Should the economy do better this year than previous years?
 If growth is good and the economy is stronger, you could consider increasing your workforce to meet an anticipated increased demand, for example.